alegradi/linux_cheat_sheets/kubernetes/basics.md

 kubectl get nodes  (to see nodes in the cluster)
 kubectl get pods  (to see active pods) kubectl get pods -o wide  (to get more info)
+kubectl get pods --show-labels  (to show labels of pods, useful for identification)
 kubectl get pod "podname" -o yaml > file.yml  (to create a pod definition yaml out of an existing pod)
 kubectl run "name" --image="image_name"  (to create a pod)
 kubectl run "name" --image="image_name" --dry-run -o yaml --command -- sleep 100 >  (to create a pod with a command passed in, order matters!)